jmolina510/Test/index.md

+#Hey there,

+##Do you:

+  - Need a break from too much scrolling?
+  - Feel burnt out by screen time?
+  - Wish you spent more time away from screens?

+Maintaining healthy habits is hard work.
+Yet often there’s something about screen time boundaries that feels especially hard.
+Fortunately, there’s a lot of evidence these days for how behavior change strategies can help people make these kinds of healthy changes in their lives.

+##In this free PDF guide you’ll find:

+- An overview of why it’s important to set boundaries on your screen time.
+- Four big reasons limiting screen time is difficult.
+- How behavior change strategies can help your screen time habits.
+- A workbook to put into action changes you’d like to make.

+###More about the author and the project

 ## Welcome to GitHub Pages

 You can use the [editor on GitHub](https://github.com/jmolina510/jandersen_test/edit/gh-pages/index.md) to maintain and preview the content for your website in Markdown files.